Michael-Sebero/Ephemeral-Overlay/README.md

 * `/proc`, `/sys`, `/dev`, `/run` - Virtual filesystems
 * `/mnt`, `/media`, `/boot` - Mount points

 Within an overlaid directory, `/var/log/journal` is excluded from both sync and the RAM pre-population step (`EXCLUDED_FROM_SYNC`).
-It's high-churn, journald manages its own persistence, and there's no reason to copy it into RAM if it never gets written back to disk anyway.
+It's high-churn, journald manages its own persistence and there's no reason to copy it into RAM if it never gets written back to disk anyway.

 `EXCLUDED_FROM_SYNC` also lists `/var/lib/systemd`, left over from when `/var/lib` used to be part of the overlay too.
 Since `/var/lib` isn't in `OVERLAY_DIRS` by default, that entry doesn't currently match anything.
 It only matters if you add `/var/lib` back yourself.